 Sat-nav, stereo and infotainment

 The Taycan has a dual-touchscreen layout: a 10.9-inch central touchscreen display as standard, along with a 16.8-inch curved display in front of the driver.
 The top display handles the standard infotainment, and the fast loading times and clear graphics mean that it does a great job.
 The one issue is with its position, which is recessed quite deep into the dash, so you might have to lean forward to adjust some functions.

 This is mitigated slightly by the lower touchscreen, which includes shortcuts for the navigation, audio, telephone and system settings along its upper edge.
 The climate controls and heated seat functions are also operated using the screen, and because they are its primary function, they’re quite easy to access, if still not as easy to use on the move as a regular switch.
 It feels under- used, too; the portrait display is quite large, but there’s a lot of blank space.
-Wireless Apple CarPlay is a useful feature, and Porsche has added Android Auto tech in a recent update.
+Wireless Apple CarPlay is a useful feature, and Porsche has added Android Auto tech.

 In this review

-- 4Interior, design and technology - currently readingStunning good looks and an impressive, tech-laden interior
+- 4Interior, design and technology - currently readingPorsche has created an all-electric sports car with stunning good looks and an impressive, tech-laden interior

 - 5Practicality, comfort and boot spaceEnough room for four adults and can take as much luggage as a family hatchback